r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

   * Set heading on final to correct for wind drift
   * Physically easier for pilot to maintain during final approach
   * More comfortable for passengers because it is coordinated
-  * Crab must be remove before touchdown to keep airplane from landing sideways and from damaging landing gear
+  * Crab must be removed before touchdown to keep airplane from landing sideways and from damaging landing gear
 * Wing-low method
   * Also known as a *sideslip*
   * Is uncoordinated, and therefore uncomfortable for passengers